skilldrick/easy6502/index.markdown

       STA $02        ;Store the value of the A register at memory location $02 BRK            ;Break - we're done

-As before, put this in a text editor, and compile it with `dasm example.asm -f3 -v1 -oexample.bin`.
+As before, put this in a text editor (with a two-space indent), and compile it with `dasm example.asm -f3 -v1 -oexample.bin`.
 Then load it into `py65mon` using `.load example.bin c000`, and set the program counter to the start of the code with `.registers pc=c000`.
 Now step through the code, paying special attention to what happens when you execute the instruction `ADC #$c0`.
-According to this processor, `$C0 + $C0 =
+According to this processor, `$C0 + $C0 = $80`.
-$80`.
 Huh?
-If you open up OSX calculator and change the view to "Programmer" you can see what the actual result of `$C0 + $C0` is (it's `$180`).
+If you open up OSX
+calculator and change the view to "Programmer" you can see what the actual result of `$C0 + $C0` is (it's `$180`).

 So why does the processor give the wrong answer?
 The problem is, `$180` is too big to fit in a single byte (the max is `$FF`), and the registers can only hold